Simon-Brandt/ShellArgparser/README.md

 As a huge convenience, the argparser will build the help and usage messages from the defined arguments for your script, if either of the `ARGPARSER_HELP_OPTIONS`, `--help`, `ARGPARSER_USAGE_OPTIONS`, or `--usage` options is given on the command line (even along with others).
 These messages indicate the short and/or long names, as well as the default and choice values.
 In the case of the help message, the argument group, the notes, and the help text from the arguments' definitions are printed, too.

-As we already saw in upon the occasion of an error, our `try_argparser.sh` usage message looks as follows:
+As we already saw upon the occasion of an error, our `try_argparser.sh` usage message looks as follows:

 ```console
 $ bash try_argparser.sh --usage
 Usage: try_argparser.sh [-h,-? | -u | -V] [-d,-D={A,B,C}] [-e,-E=VAL_5] [-f,-F] [-g,-G] -a,-A=VAL_1 -b,-B=VAL_2... -c,-C={A,B}... [{1,2}] pos_2
 ```

-The usage message clearly summarizes the arguments, including name aliases (always taking all short options, or, if absent, all long options, or *vice versa*), indicates whether they're optional or mandatory (optionals use square brackets), and specifies the choice values (in curly braces) and argument number (an ellipsis, *i.e.*, `"..."`, for an infinite number).
+The usage message clearly summarizes the arguments, including name aliases (always taking all short options, or, if absent, all long options, or *vice versa*, see below), indicates whether they're optional or mandatory (optionals use square brackets), and specifies the choice values (in curly braces) and, partially, the argument number (an ellipsis, *i.e.*, `"..."`, for an infinite number).
 Short options precede long options, options with default precede those without, likewise for positionals, and keyword arguments precede positional arguments.
 All groups are sorted alphabetically by the first option name as key.
+The help and usage options precede all groups.

 For a better overview when having lots of arguments, we can choose a columnar layout instead of the single row, using [`ARGPARSER_USAGE_MESSAGE_ORIENTATION`](#argparser_usage_message_orientation):